SteveClement/wiki.localhost.lu/Sysadmin/FreeBSD/upgrade.md

 The system must be rebooted with the newly installed kernel before continuing.

-/!\ And this is where it begins to be important!
+:warning: And this is where it begins to be important!

 If you reboot and you are STILL running 9.1 DO NOT PROCEED!